Mulugeta-sPublishedProjects/my-personal-website/README.md

-This is a [Next.js](https://nextjs.org) project optimized for [Bun](https://bun.sh) runtime with [Turbopack](https://turbo.build/pack) and Progressive Web App (PWA) support.
-It uses Bun as the primary package manager and JavaScript runtime for all development and production workflows.
+This is a [Next.js](https://nextjs.org) project optimized for [PNPM](https://pnpm.io) package manager with [Turbopack](https://turbo.build/pack) and Progressive Web App (PWA) support.
+It uses PNPM as the primary package manager for all development and production workflows.

 ## Recent Updates